Week 8: The Digital Customer Experience – Organic Content Strategy

 Can I reuse content?

 Yes – absolutely!
-Working smarter not harder when thinking about content for the DCX is the key.
+Working smarter not harder when thinking about a content strategy for the DCX is the key.
 Writing blog content for that week?
 Turn it into content for your other social media.
 For example, if you wrote a blog topic about the new Facebook iOS updates, your social media strategy for that week could be;

 Instagram: Post a photo and add the link to the blog in your IG bio.
 Post the image to your story and if you have over 10k+ followers, use the swipe-up link to the blog too.